 I started researching Wallace (named after the original owners Walt and Wilda Wallace) in 1969 and we bought the property in 1987.
 The site was listed on the Colorado State Register of Historic Properties on March 12, 2002 and in the National Register of Historic Places on 24 March 2005.
 Work at the site has continued off and on for 50 years this summer (2019).
-Approximately 20% of the Great House has been excavated (structures with black numbers) and several interim reports and publications are available.
+Approximately 40% of the Great House has been or is being excavated (structures with black numbers) and several interim reports and publications are available (click on buttons).

 All excavations have been done with volunteers and a number of academic projects,MA theses and PhD dissertations have used information from the work.